Follow TV Tropes

 • Creator's Oddball: There's Always Vanilla is a Romantic Comedy-cum-Dramedy, in contrast to the horror and action films making up the rest of his oeuvre.

-• Filibuster Freefall: Dawn and Day are noticeably more political and satirical than Night, where the subtext was mostly accidental.
-In this case, it was for the better, as the deeper subtext helped elevate the films into horror classics and make social commentary a hallmark of the zombie genre.
-Opinions are more divided, however, on the latter three Living Dead films he made, which grew increasingly heavy-handed.
+• Filibuster Freefall: Dawn and Day are noticeably more political and satirical than Night, in which the subtext was mostly accidental.
+This was actually for the better, as their deeper subtext helped to elevate the films into horror classics and make social commentary a hallmark of the zombie genre.
+Opinions are more divided, however, on the three later Living Dead films, which grew increasingly heavy-handed.

-• He Also Did: Started his career working as a cameraman on, we kid you not, Mister Rogers' Neighborhood.
-His own directorial debut was in fact a short documentary entitled Mr. Rogers Gets A Tonsilectomy, with a bizarre tone that he later credited as a direct inspiration for the Living Dead series.
-(Fred Rogers later watched Night Of The Living Dead and declared it was "really fun.")
+• He Also Did: He started his career working as a cameraman on—we kid you not— Mister Rogers' Neighborhood.
+His own directorial debut was in fact a short documentary entitled Mr. Rogers Gets a Tonsilectomy, with a bizarre tone that he later credited as a direct inspiration for the Living Dead Series.
+(Fred Rogers later watched Night of the Living Dead and declared that it was "really fun.")

 • Humans Are Bastards: Even though Romero seemed like a respectable person in real life, this is a recurring motif in his zombie films, almost to a point that one could make the argument that the zombies themselves are actually the good guys.
-It's argued that, from at least Land of the Dead on, this trope actually hurt Romero's story-telling, as he keeps rehashing the same old message.
+It's been argued that, from at least Land of the Dead on, this trope actually hurt Romero's storytelling, as he kept rehashing the same message.

-• Odd Friendship: With Fred Rogers of all people!
-Romero started working in film as a cameraman on Mister Rogers' Neighborhood.
-He would often point out that Rogers was an extremely supportive guy and a great friend.
-Fred Rogers was apparently even a fan of Romero's Night Of The Living Dead and Dawn Of The Dead.
+• Odd Friendship: With Fred Rogers, of all people!
+Romero started working in film as a cameraman for Mister Rogers' Neighborhood, and would often point out later on that Rogers was extremely supportive and a great friend.
+Rogers was apparently even a fan of Romero's Night of the Living Dead and Dawn of the Dead.

 • Our Zombies Are Different: While the earliest depictions of zombies in films are Voodoo Zombies controlled by necromancy, Romero popularized the idea of zombies as a result of viral infection, going after uninfected humans.